MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 24. Close Word.

 25. You will now test what happens when you attempt to open the document that was sent to your personal email address.
 Use your phone or classroom PC to access your personal email address.
-Open the email that you (in the role of Holly) just sent to your personal email address, and then attempt to open the attached file.
+Open the email that you (in the role of Alex) just sent to your personal email address, and then attempt to open the attached file.

-26. You should receive a message indicating that you are not signed into Office with an account that has permission to access the document.
-You can optionally sign in with an account that has permission to access the file, or request access from the **AlexW@xxxxxZZZZZZ.onmicrosoft.com** account, or Cancel out of the operation.
-Select **Cancel**.  <br/>
+26. Since you don't have permission to access to the document, a **Pick an account** window should appear.
+In a real-world scenario, you could optionally sign in with an account that has permission to access the file, or request access from the **AlexW@xxxxxZZZZZZ.onmicrosoft.com** account.
+At this point, you have verified that you can't access the file.   <br/>

 	Since only Joni was assigned permission to read the document, you just verified that Microsoft Entra ID Protection protected the document based on the PII policy parameters that you configured.